 And just like that, the painter began narrating:

 ‘I went back to admiring the Captura.
-It probably seemed nothing more than a strange box to those who didn’t know what it was, but to me it looked absolutely stunning!
+It probably looked nothing more than a strange box to those who didn’t know what it was, but to me it looked absolutely stunning!
 I knew it’s function all too well.
 In fact, I’d used it against Ravi only half as a defence tactic; my other intention being to finally test it out!

 ‘“The bright flash just now was no black magic,” I told the young writer, while noticing his frustration growing, especially at having to listen to me narrating.
 Anyway.
 “It was used to illuminate the subject; in this instance, you.”

 ‘Caressing the front of the Captura, I explained, “The light reflected by the subject travels through this lens.”
 I brushed my fingers along the length of the device.
 “Then it is focused and sent through the dark interiors, finally hitting the photosensitive plate at the end.”
 I slid my hand under the black cloth hanging at the rear and retrieved a thin, envelope-sized plate from inside.
 “A permanent copy of the instant is captured here—an InstaCopy!
 Isn’t it amazing?”

 ‘As I turned to face Ravi again, I heard something approaching from that direction, then a figure jumped at me, and before I knew it—’